aidenjcheng/ai-browser-agents-for-old-people-main/README.md

-# Manus AI - Local Browser Automation
+# Nimbus AI - Local Browser Automation

 A comprehensive browser automation system using local Browser-Use with a modern web interface for controlling browser tasks.